Yorkies are tiny, but they have a big attitude.

 A good ratting dog was quicker and had more motivation for the job than a cat.
-Most cats will kill a mouse or two, but not for the sake of killing, as dogs do.
+Most cats will kill a mouse or two in order to eat, but not for the sake of killing, as dogs do.

 Dogs were put in a ring or pit with many rats during those competitions.
-Observers bet on how many rats each dog will kill in a certain amount of time, usually 8-10 minutes.
+Observers bet on how many rats each dog would kill in a certain amount of time, usually 8-10 minutes.

-They are just about 9 inches tall at the shoulders and weighing between 5 and 7 pounds.
-The Yorkie is a Toy breed rather than a Terrier because of its small size.
-The Yorkie shares many characteristics with the Toy, such as being alert, active, clever, and curious.
+They are just about 9 inches tall at the shoulders and weigh between 5 and 7 pounds.
+The Yorkie is considered a toy breed rather than a Terrier, because of its small size.
+The Yorkie shares many characteristics with the toy, such as being alert, active, clever, and curious.

 The Yorkshire Terrier is a friendly dog that is far from shy.
 They are fearless and unafraid of anything.
 They are protective, especially when it comes to their families, and will bark if they feel threatened.
 As a result, they make excellent watchdogs.

-Yorkshire Terriers and children get along well, so it is best if they grow up together.
+Yorkshire Terriers and children get along well, especially if they grow up together.
 While Yorkies are tolerant of children, a child must understand how to play with and appreciate the dog.

 They should be taught so that they grow up to be a credit to their breed.
-The last thing you want is a Yorkshire Terrier who is overly defensive, violent, and spoiled.
+The last thing you want is a Yorkshire Terrier that is overly defensive, violent, and spoiled.

 Shedding And Grooming

-If you cannot take your dog on walks regularly, you will notice that he is busy indoors.
+If you cannot take your dog on walks regularly, you will notice that it is very busy indoors.
 Yorkies will find ways to entertain themselves.

-You can also take your Yorkie to the vet for routine checkups so that he can be screened for common ailments.
+You can also take your Yorkie to the vet for routine checkups so that it can be screened for common ailments.

 Hantavirus Pulmonary Syndrome